My Barrow

 August is also a good time to look ahead to next spring.
 Get hardy varieties of spring onions in the ground in August, and also Swiss chard which can be picked in the autumn as young leaves, or left to overwinter for cropping in the spring.
 Cabbages can also still be sown, ideal for cropping in the ‘hungry gap’ next April when there’s not much else around for harvesting.
 ‘April’ is a great variety for this – the clue is in the name!

-There’s still lots to sow and grow in August to give that green-fingered thrill, even as the season starts to wind down - so get planting!
+There’s still lots to sow and grow in August to give that green-fingered thrill, even as the season starts to wind down - so get outside and get planting!

 Shop this blog